A guide to topological reconstruction on endomorphism monoids and polymorphism clones: Preliminaries

 \begin{definition} Let $\sA$ and $\sB$ be first-order structures in the same relational language.
-A map $f:\sA\to\sB$ is a \textbf{homomorphism} if it sends tuples in a relation of $\sA$ to tuples in the corresponding relation of $\sB$; it is an \textbf{embedding} if it is moreover injective and sends only tuples in a relation of $\sA$ to tuples in the corresponding relation of $\sB$; and it is an \textbf{elementary embedding} if it preserves the truth of arbitrary first-order formulas.
-We write $\Aut(\sA)$, $\Emb(\sA)$, $\EEmb(\sA)$, and $\End(\sA)$ for, respectively, the automorphism group, the monoid of self-embeddings, the monoid of elementary self-embeddings, and the endomorphism monoid of $\sA$.
+A map $f:\sA\to\sB$ is a \textbf{homomorphism} if it sends tuples in a relation of $\sA$ to tuples in the corresponding relation of $\sB$; it is an \textbf{embedding} if it is moreover injective and sends only tuples in a relation of $\sA$ to tuples in the corresponding relation of $\sB$; and it is an \textbf{elementary embedding} if it preserves the truth of arbitrary first-order formulas. \mic{We indicate that $\sA$ is an elementary substructure of $\sB$ (i.e.~the identity is an elementary embedding) by $\sA\preceq \sB$.} We write $\Aut(\sA)$, $\Emb(\sA)$, $\EEmb(\sA)$, and $\End(\sA)$ for, respectively, the automorphism group, the monoid of self-embeddings, the monoid of elementary self-embeddings, and the endomorphism monoid of $\sA$.
 By a \textbf{polymorphism} of $\sA$ we mean a map $\sA^n\to \sA$ for some $n\geq 1$ which preserves each relation $R$ of $\sA$:

-Note that unary polymorphisms correspond to endomorphisms and that the polymorphisms of a relational structure form a closed subclone of $\mathcal{O}$.
+Note that unary polymorphisms correspond to endomorphisms and that the polymorphisms of a relational structure form a closed subclone of $\fullclone$.
 We write $\Pol(\sA)$ for the polymorphism clone of $\sA$. \end{definition}

-The following correspondences are easy to prove (allowing relational structures to be in an infinite language): \begin{itemize} \item closed subgroups of $S_\Omega$ correspond to automorphism groups of relational structures on $\Omega$; \item closed submonoids of $\mathcal{O}^{(1)}$ correspond to endomorphism monoids of relational structures on $\Omega$; \item closed function clones on $\Omega$ correspond to polymorphism clones of relational structures on $\Omega$. \end{itemize}
+The following correspondences are easy to prove (allowing relational structures to be in an infinite language): \begin{itemize} \item closed subgroups of $S_\Omega$ correspond to automorphism groups of relational structures on $\Omega$; \item closed submonoids of $\fullclone^{(1)}$ correspond to endomorphism monoids of relational structures on $\Omega$; \item closed function clones on $\Omega$ correspond to polymorphism clones of relational structures on $\Omega$. \end{itemize}